jvisser/golden-axe-32x-edition/doc/re/mapevents.md

 - `WaterEntityLogic`: **$B140**

 #### $28: Start spawning feathers
-Spawns one feather entity ($29) each 8 frames.
+Spawns one feather entity ($29) every 8 frames.
 These are the feathers that move across the screen in the fiend's path (Level 4).
 This event does not end (except by finishing the level).

 ##### Code/data pointers